GLOBAL MARKETS-World stock markets pause amid growth concerns

 By Ryan Vlastelica

-NEW YORK, Nov 19 (Reuters) - World stock markets dipped on Tuesday as investors sought new catalysts to extend a rally amid signs of tepid economic growth, while crude oil sank ahead of a possible easing of sanctions against Iran.
+NEW YORK, Nov 19 (Reuters) - World stock markets mostly dipped on Tuesday as investors sought new catalysts to extend a rally amid signs of tepid economic growth, though Wall Street held mostly steady on expectations for continued stimulus from the Federal Reserve.

 While accommodative policies from central banks around the world have boosted markets this year, market participants have grown concerned that the rally may have been overdone.
 In a sign that weakness may be ahead, the Paris-based Organization for Economic Cooperation and Development cut its 2014 forecast for global economic growth to 3.6 percent from the 4.0 percent it saw in May.